aclark4life/python-packages-doc/ex1.rst

     Dec 21, 2011 6:58:21 PM hudson.WebAppMain$2 run
     INFO: Jenkins is fully up and running

-And you open with your browser:
+So you open the following URL with your web browser:

  - http://localhost:8080

 And you see: